andreafspeziale/liskit-bot/README.md

     - python liskit.py

+## Setting Bot Helpers

+Go to telegram and write this command to the BotFather

+    - /setcommand

+It will ask you to select the bot and enter the helpers

 ## ToDo

-    - fabfile
+    - change fabfile config to class
-    - update readme with /setcommand in bothfather
+    - go deeper with the bot development